Printmaking Workshop Expenses and Materials Costs

 For every workshop and private tuition session, a range of materials are needed.
 For all workshops, unless specifically noted, ALL materials are provided.
 That way you don’t need to bring anything (other than lunch).

 My intention is to give all students a fun and education experience learning their new skills, without having to go buy special materials and tools.
 If you love what you have learned – I have plenty of information to share about what you may need to buy from where and for how much.

-My attitude in life is to always buy the best quality you can afford.
+My attitude in life is to buy the best quality resources that you can afford.
 I believe this to be especially true when it comes to buying art materials.
 Over many years in my own printmaking practice I have afforded myself a collection of quality tools, all of which I treasure (you can read about my favourite printmaking tools here).

 All the necessary materials for all workshops are covered in the Materials Fee of each workshop.
 I do this so people can learn a new process without having to buy everything first.
 That way they can explore to see if the like the process before investing in tools and equipment.
 During each workshop we talk about the tools and resources needed.
 I share what I buy what, and different prices points for different budgets.

 Different workshops require different materials, but all materials are quality, and wherever possible, ‘artist quality’:

 - handouts and fact sheets

 - tracing paper to transfer images